Cemeteries and Their Stories,

 Location: north side of CR 900N, between CRs 500W and 575W

 Picturesque in its setting, the Howard Cemetery is visible from CR 900N.
-It is situated on a beautiful hill overlooking Pipe Creek.
+It is situated on a beautiful hill next to the Etchison Ditch which eventually flows into Pipe Creek.
 This pioneers' burial ground was started in the 1840s and continued to be used into the 20th century.
 Family genealogists still place flowers on the graves of their ancestors here.

 The Howard Cemetery is the resting place for many of Pipe Creek Township's first settlers.
 In 1834, Joseph Miller and family from Wayne County, Indiana, were close behind the Shells and Siglers in pioneering the farmland along Pipe Creek.
 Actually arriving before any improved roads, Joseph, in fact, was the area's first blacksmith, an indispensable position among pioneers.

 Before medical knowledge and improvements, women giving birth were among the most frequent casualties in the 19th century.
 It was not uncommon for stalwart husbands to have in succession two or three wives.
 "Isabella, Wife of Joseph Miller Died June 27, 1854 Aged 30 yrs. and his Infant's With her," explains that Joseph's wife and baby both died during childbirth.

 From the previous generation, possibly the father-in-law of Isabella, a Joseph Miller is listed below as dying in 1871 at eighty-six years old.